KnpLabs/KnpUserBundle/README.markdown

-Authentication and User persistence services for your Symfony2 project.
+Provides authentication and User persistence for your Symfony2 Project.

+## Features

-- Supports Doctrine ORM and Doctrine ODM
+- Compatible with Doctrine ORM **and** ODM thanks to a generic repository.
+- Model is extensible at will
-- Features RESTful authentication controllers
+- RESTful authentication
-- Authentication template helper included
+- Current user available in your controllers and views
-- Unit and functional tests
+- Unit tested and functionaly tested

-## INSTALLATION
+## Installation

-1. Add this bundle to your project as a Git submodule:
+1. Add DoctrineUserBundle to your src/Bundle dir

-        $ git submodule add git://github.com/knplabs/DoctrineUserBundle.git src/Bundle/DoctrineUserBundle
+    git submodule add git://github.com/knplabs/DoctrineUserBundle.git src/Bundle/DoctrineUserBundle

-2. Add this bundle to your application's kernel:
+2. Add DoctrineUserBundle to your application kernel

-        // application/ApplicationKernel.php
+    // app/AppKernel.php
-        public function registerBundles() {
+    public function registerBundles()
+    {
         return array(
             // ...
             new Bundle\DoctrineUserBundle\DoctrineUserBundle(),
             // ...
         );
     }

-3. Configure the services in `application/config/config.yml`:

-        kernel.session:
-          lifetime: 2592000
+3. Choose ORM or ODM database driver

+    # app/config.yml
     doctrine_user.config:
-            db_driver: orm # can be orm or odm
+        db_driver: orm

+4. Migrate database

+If you use Doctrine ORM, you should run migrations to update the DB structure.

-4. Add the routes to `application/config/routing.yml`:
+5. Add authentication routes

+If you want ready to use login and logout pages, include the builtin routes:

+    # app/config/routing.yml
     doctrine_user:
         resource: DoctrineUserBundle/Resources/config/routing/session.yml

-5. Migrate database

-        If you use Doctrine ORM, you should run migrations to update the DB structure.
+## Command line

+DoctrineUserBundle provides command line utilities to help manage your application users.

-7. Create a new user
+### Create user

-        ./application/console doctrine:user:create
+        php app/console doctrine:user:create

+## Get the current authenticated user in your code

+### From controllers

+    $this['doctrine_user.auth']->getUser() // return a User instance, or null

+    $this['doctrine_user.auth']->isAuthenticated() // return true if a user is authenticated

+### From templates

+#### PHP templates

+    $view->auth->getUser() // return a User instance, or null

+    $view->auth->isAuthenticated() // return true if a user is authenticated

+#### Twig templates

+    {% _view.auth.user %} // get a User instance, or null

+    {% _view.auth.isAuthenticated %} // get true if a user is authenticated

 ## CREDITS

 Non-exhaustive list of developers who contributed:

 - Thibault Duplessis
 - Matthieu Bontemps
 - Gordon Franke